KxSystems/docs/docs/ml/toolkit/utilities/util.md

 # <i class="fa fa-share-alt"></i> Utility functions

 Within the toolkit there are a number of functions which are true utils.
-These functions are used within many machine learning applications but do not fit with under sections such as statistics or preprocessing.
+These functions are used within many machine-learning applications but do not fit with under sections such as statistics or preprocessing.

 <i class="fab fa-github"></i>
 [KxSystems/ml/util/util.q](https://github.com/kxsystems/ml/util/util.q)

-The following functions are those at present that contained within the `util.q` file of the machine learning toolkit.
+The following functions are those at present that contained within the `util.q` file of the Machine Learning Toolkit.

 ```txt
 Utility functions